About Me

 Backend Development

-On the backend, I mainly use Go for development, but I have also used Node.js, Python, C++ 20, Kotlin, and other languages for development.
-As my Go code line count has reached 130k+ lines [3:1], I will focus on Go in this paragraph.
+On the backend, I mainly use Rust and Go for development, but I have also used Node.js, Python, C++ 20, Kotlin, and other languages.

 As a firm advocate of cloud-native, I usually containerize applications, so I have rich experience in writing Dockerfiles.
 I also maintain a Kubernetes cluster and prefer to use GKE (Google Kubernetes Engine) as the managed platform for Kubernetes.
 I typically use GitHub Actions and Google Builds to provide CI/CD support.